DOAM To Host Online Intl Training Course On Cultural Heritage Preservation - UrduPoint

 DOAM To Host Online Int'l Training Course On Cultural Heritage Preservation

-According to an official of DOAM, the event is being organized with an aim to enhance skills of Pakistani youth for the actual usage of 3D photogrammetry for the documentation of cultural heritage.
+According to an official of DOAM, the event was being organized with an aim to enhance skills of Pakistani youth for the actual usage of 3D photogrammetry for the documentation of cultural heritage.

 He said that young heritage professionals from Iran, Pakistan, Nepal and Cambodia would participate in the course being arranged with the support of Tokyo National Research Institute of Cultural Properties and Japanese Centre for South Asian Cultural Heritage.